 You can also run evaluations with transient assistant or squad configurations

-objects instead of IDs in the target.
+by providing assistant or squad objects instead of IDs in the target.

 Learn to interpret evaluation results and identify issues.